vinodmeesap/cordova-background-geolocation/README.md

     // If you wish to turn OFF background-tracking, call the #stop method.
     // bgGeo.stop()
+}

 ```

-NOTE: The plugin includes `org.apache.cordova.geolocation` as a dependency.
-You must enable Cordova's GeoLocation in the foreground and have the user accept Location services by executing `#watchPosition` or `#getCurrentPosition`.

 ## Example Application

 ![SampleApp](/android-sample-app.png "SampleApp")

 This plugin hosts a SampleApp in ```example/SampleApp``` folder.
-This SampleApp contains no plugins so you must first start by adding this plugin.  **NOTE** In order to use the SampleApp, it's important to make a copy of it outside of the plugin itself.
+This SampleApp contains no plugins so you must first start by adding its required plugins (most importantly, this one).  **NOTE** In order to use the SampleApp, it's important to make a copy of it outside of the plugin itself.

 ```
 $ git clone git@github.com:christocracy/cordova-background-geolocation.git
 $ mkdir tmp
 $ cp -R cordova-background-geolocation/example/SampleApp tmp
 $ cd tmp/SampleApp
+$ cordova plugin add cordova-plugin-whitelist
+$ cordova plugin add cordova-plugin-geolocation
 $ cordova plugin add git@github.com:christocracy/cordova-background-geolocation.git
 $ cordova platform add ios
 $ cordova platform add android